UpGado/upgado.github.io/_posts/2020-10-03-python-shenanigans.md

 <function HEY I WAS MESSED WITH at 0x10db26af0>
 ```

 Interesting.
 The last step is to change the printed into something useful, the source code of that function.
-Python makes it possible to get the source code of any function using the `getsource` function in the `inspect` module:
+Python is so cool that it makes it possible to get the source code of any function.
+This is done using the `getsource` function in the `inspect` module:

 ```python
 >>> import inspect